benjaminion/upgrading-ethereum-book/src/book.md

     assert not proposer.slashed
 ```

-A straightfoward set of validity conditions for the [block header](/part3/containers/dependencies#beaconblockheader) data.
+A straightforward set of validity conditions for the [block header](/part3/containers/dependencies#beaconblockheader) data.

 The version of the block header object that this routine stores in the state is a duplicate of the incoming block's header, but with its `state_root` set to its default empty `Bytes32()` value.
 See [`process_slot()`](/part3/transition#def_process_slot) for the explanation of this.